 8) I can because I do.

 It is through the act of creation that things happen and products are built.
 People make food and prepare food to eat.
 That is a creative process.
-We get better at it because we continue to do it, including trialling new recipes, or substituting ingredients when you run out of something.
+We get better at it because we continue to do it, including trialing new recipes, or substituting ingredients when you run out of something.
 That is a creative process!
-Our creative experience as an artist or writer (or…or… or…) should include trialling new techniques and materials and new ideas!
+Our creative experience as an artist or writer (or…or… or…) should include trialing new techniques and materials and new ideas!
 Action is ever so sexy.

 ARTIST STRONG ACTION: If you are feeling really stuck, just choose one or two of these as affirmations.
 Write them out on something that feels important and special.
 Perhaps even decorate it!
 Hang it somewhere or keep it close for that constant creative reminder.
 Because we all deserve it!